Lunar resources: Helium-3

-By one estimate, the solar wind has deposited more than 1 million tons of helium-3 (3He) to the Moon's surface.
+The solar wind has deposited more than 1 million tons of helium-3 (3He) on the Moon's surface.
 Materials on the Moon's surface contain helium-3 at concentrations estimated between 1.4 and 15 parts per billion (ppb) in sunlit areas, and may contain concentrations as much as 50 ppb in permanently shadowed regions.
 For comparison, helium-3 in the Earth's atmosphere occurs at 7.2 parts per trillion (ppt).

-A number of people since 1986 have proposed to exploit the lunar regolith and use the helium-3 for nuclear fusion.
-Although as of 2020 functioning experimental nuclear fusion reactors have existed for decades - none of them has yet provided electricity commercially.
-Because of the low concentrations of helium-3, any mining equipment would need to process extremely large amounts of regolith.
-By one estimate, over 150 tons of regolith must be processed to obtain 1 g of helium 3.
+Since 1986 proposals to exploit the lunar regolith and use the helium-3 for nuclear fusion have been presented.
+Although as of 2020, functioning experimental nuclear fusion reactors have existed for decades – none of them has yet provided electricity commercially.
+Because of the low concentrations of helium-3, any mining equipment would need to process large amounts of regolith.
+Over 150 tons of regolith must be processed to obtain 1 g of helium 3.
 China has begun the Chinese Lunar Exploration Program for exploring the Moon and is investigating the prospect of lunar mining, specifically looking for the isotope helium-3 for use as an energy source on Earth.
-Not all authors think the extraterrestrial extraction of helium-3 is feasible, and even if it was possible to extract helium-3 from the Moon, no useful fusion reactor design has produced more fusion power output than the electrical power input, defeating the purpose.
-However, on 13 December 2022, the United States Department of Energy announced that "...Monday, December 5, 2022, was a historic day in science thanks to the incredible people at Livermore Lab and the National Ignition Facility" and that the NIF, "conducted the first controlled fusion experiment in history to reach this milestone, also known as scientific energy breakeven, meaning it produced more energy from fusion than the laser energy used to drive it."
+Not all authors think the extraterrestrial extraction of helium-3 is feasible, and even if it was possible to extract helium-3 from the Moon, no useful fusion power reactor has produced more energy output than the electrical energy input.
+However, on 13 December 2022, the United States Department of Energy announced that the National Ignition Facility "conducted the first controlled fusion experiment in history to reach this milestone, also known as scientific energy breakeven, meaning it produced more energy from fusion than the laser energy used to drive it."
 The downside remains that Helium-3 is a limited lunar resource that can be exhausted once mined.